AMC to offer 15-cent tickets on first day of reopening

-NEW YORK – AMC Theatres, the nation's largest movie theater chain, will reopen in the U.S. on Aug.
-20 with retro ticket prices of 15 cents per movie.
+JACKSONVILLE, Fla. – It’s showtime!
+AMC Theatres, the nation’s largest movie theater chain, will reopen in the U.S. on Thursday, Aug.
+20.

-AMC Entertainment, which owns the chain, said Thursday that it expects to open the doors to more than 100 cinemas — or about a sixth of its nationwide locations — on Aug.
-20 with throwback pricing for a day.
+To celebrate, guests at two Jacksonville locations will be able to enjoy the magic of the movies at AMC for 1920 prices: just $0.15 (plus sales tax).

-AMC theaters have reopened in numerous international countries but have remained shuttered in the U.S. since March.
-The chain touted the reopening as “Movies in 2020 at 1920 Prices.”
+Here are the locations in Jacksonville reopening to movie-goers starting Thursday, August 20:

 During its opening-day promotion, AMC will show catalog films, including “Ghostbusters,” “Black Panther,” “Back to the Future” and “Grease.”
 Those older films will continue to play afterward for $5.